beidsjosh/ChatAppAngular/README.md

 # ChatAppAngular
 The following repo is for the Assignment in 3813ICT.
 It includes an Angular app that has the complete features for a functional chat app (Phase 2 completed).

-Usernames: Use these usernames to log in and test the different permissions
+Usernames + Passwords: Use these usernames to log in and test the different permissions

-superuser: includes super privileges and the ability to create other super users
+superuser + 123: includes super privileges and the ability to create other super users

-groupadminuser: has groupadmin-role and lacks the ability to create other super users
+groupadminuser + 123: has groupadmin-role and lacks the ability to create other super users

-defaultuser: has no permissions, can only access the home page
+defaultuser + defaultpassword: has no permissions, can only access the home page

 ## Git Repository